List of Major League Baseball single-game runs batted in leaders

 Tony Lazzeri (left), Rudy York (center) and Nomar Garciaparra (right) are the only players to amass 10 runs batted in and hit two grand slams in the same game.

 In baseball, a run batted in (RBI) is awarded to a batter for each runner who scores as a result of the batter's action, including a hit, fielder's choice, sacrifice fly, sacrifice bunt, catcher's interference, or a walk or hit by pitch with the bases loaded.
 A batter is also awarded an RBI for scoring himself upon hitting a home run.
-Seventeen players have batted in at least 10 runs in a single Major League Baseball (MLB) game to date, the most recent being Shohei Ohtani of the Los Angeles Dodgers on September 19, 2024.
+Eighteen players have batted in at least 10 runs in a single Major League Baseball (MLB) game to date, the most recent being Ryan O'Hearn of the Pittsburgh Pirates on July 7, 2026.
 No player has accomplished the feat more than once in his career and no player has ever recorded more than 12 RBIs in a game.
 Wilbert Robinson was the first player to record at least 10 RBIs in a single game, driving in 11 runs for the Baltimore Orioles against the St. Louis Browns on June 10, 1892.

-As of 2024, every team that has had a player achieve the milestone has won the game in which it occurred.
+As of 2026, every team that has had a player achieve the milestone has won the game in which it occurred.
 These games have resulted in other single-game MLB records being set due to the prodigious offensive performance.
 Robinson, for example, also amassed seven hits in that same game, setting a new major league record that has since been tied by only one other player.
 Mark Whiten hit four home runs to complement his 12 RBIs for the St. Louis Cardinals on September 7, 1993, tying the single-game records in both categories.
 By attaining both milestones, he became one of only two players to hit four home runs and drive in 10 or more runs in the same game, with Scooter Gennett being the other.
 Tony Lazzeri, Rudy York, and Nomar Garciaparra hit two grand slams during their 10 RBI game, equaling the record for most grand slams in one game.
 In Ohtani's 10-RBI game, he amassed a combination of single-game offensive statistics that no previous player had accomplished in a career over multiple games, much less a single game—10 RBIs, six hits, five extra-base hits, three home runs, and two stolen bases.
 He also became the first player with 50 homers and 50 steals in the same season.